-You are responsible for arriving at your pitch session on time.
-There will be no make up times.
-If you are late, that will cut into your 8 minutes.
-Find out where your pitch session is to take place beforehand.
+You are responsible for arriving for your virtual pitch session on time.
+Please make sure to log on to the link at 5 minutes before your scheduled time.
+There are no make-up times.
+If you are late, that will cut into your 10 minutes.

-You will have exactly 8 minutes to pitch AND receive feedback.
-There will be a signal at the end of your eight minutes.
-Please be courteous to the agent and the next attendee by vacating your seat promptly.
+You will have exactly 10 minutes to pitch AND receive feedback.
+We suggest you set an alarm at around 8 minutes in so you’ll have time to wind up your session.
+Please be courteous to the agent and the next attendee by exiting the break-out room promptly.

 Decide ahead of time whether you want to pitch your story, read your first page or synopsis.